lleisner/bakery_sales_forecasting/README.md

-# Bachelorarbeit Project
+# Application of Machine Learning Models for Sales Forecasting in a Local Bakery

-This repository contains the codebase for my Bachelorarbeit (Bachelor's thesis).
+This repository contains the codebase the bachelor thesis.
 ## Overview

 The project is dedicated to solving a timeseries prediction problem, namely the prediction of future sales for specific items at a bakery.
 It focuses on providing a working model that can make accurate predictions for the production planning of the bakery.